top of page

 8. Lower the risk of polyautoimmunity (having multiple autoimmune diseases)

-With few, mostly inadequate, studies for Sjogren’s (129, 130), how do patients make a decision about taking HCQ?
+With few, mostly inadequate, studies for Sjogren’s (129, 130), how do patients make a decision about whether or not to take HCQ?

-1. Clinical practice guidelines (CPGs).
-These draw on the cumulative expertise of Sjogren’s specialists from all over the world.
-CPGs from multiple countries recommend HCQ treatment for many Sjogren’s patients.
-(56, 57, 131, 132)
+1. Clinical practice guidelines (CPGs), which draw on the cumulative expertise of Sjogren’s specialists from all over the world.
+CPGs from multiple countries recommend HCQ treatment for many Sjogren’s patients (56, 57, 131, 132).

 3. Evidence of the beneficial impact of HCQ on comorbidities.
 HCQ use has been associated with lower diabetes risk and improved bone mineral density in Sjogren’s (133, 134), as well as reduced cardiovascular risks in patients with rheumatic diseases.
 (135)

-4. Their own practice experience.
-Rheumatologists who treat a large number of Sjogren’s patients can’t help but notice that most appear to benefit from HCQ treatment.
-Rheumatologists would love to have better studies to confirm their clinical experience.
+4. Their own practical experience.
+Rheumatologists who treat a large number of Sjogren’s patients can’t help but notice that most appear to benefit from HCQ treatment, despite the lack of adequate studies.

 Given the serious nature of Sjogren’s, why are so many patients left untreated with HCQ or any other systemic medication?

-2.fail to recognize the importance improving of long-term outcomes.
+2. fail to recognize the importance improving long-term outcomes.

 3. lack awareness that Sjogren’s shares many serious comorbidities in common with other systemic inflammatory diseases.

-4. remain unaware that CPGs exist, or do not use them to guide clinical decision making.
+4. remain unaware that clinical practice guidelines exist, or do not use them.

-5. are unfamiliar with the flaws and limitations of the few Sjogren’s treatment studies, including hydroxychloroquine.
+5. are unfamiliar with the flaws and limitations of the few existing Sjogren’s treatment studies, including those on HCQ.

 bottom of page